simp/simp-doc/docs/user_guide/Client_Management.rst

 Configure DNS
 +++++++++++++

-.. only:: simp_4

-  In SIMP most managed, system configuration files are pulled over ``rsync`` by Puppet for network efficiency.
-These managed files include DNS configuration files and can be found at ``/srv/rsync/bind_dns/default``.

-.. only:: not simp_4

-  In SIMP most managed, system configuration files are pulled over ``rsync`` by Puppet for network efficiency.
-These managed files include DNS configuration files and can be found at ``/var/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``.
+In SIMP, most managed, system configuration files are pulled over ``rsync`` by Puppet for network efficiency.
+These managed files include DNS configuration files and can be found at ``/var/simp/environments/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``.

 It is possible to use an existing DNS setup; however, the configuration steps that follow are for a local setup:

-.. only:: simp_4

-  1. Navigate to ``/srv/rsync/bind_dns/default``

-.. only:: not simp_4

-  1. Navigate to ``/var/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``
+1. Navigate to ``/var/simp/environments/simp/rsync/OSTYPE/MAJORRELEASE/bind_dns/default``
-..

 2. Modify the ``named`` files to correctly reflect the environment.